beezly/Vela/README.md

 ## Future steps
 More reactive and non-reactive FX.
 Create a custom component for Home Assistant rather than a collection of inputs and automations.

 Investigate higher performance screen grabbing techniques.

+Add room lighting support - MQTT based zones for non-strip lights to integrate into the general lighting effects.

 ## Installation